makubacki/tianocore.github.io/TianoCore-Who-we-are.md

 1. Process review requests in FIFO order.

 2. Maintainer is responsible for timely responses on emails addressed to them (preferably less than calendar week).

 3. If you are out-of-office for an extended period of time, inform the Stewards and/or your co-maintainers about pending requests.
 Use automated out-of-office replies to indicate your return date, if you feel comfortable sharing that info.
+You can also update your GitHub status to indicate you are out-of-office.

 4. Try to let each patch sit on the list for at least 24h before merging it, so that other community members can comment on the